iAm-Barbie/Project1/README.md

 # Couch to Cook

-This is app will allow the user to pick 3 ingredients, then receive the nutrition information and video recipes from YouTube using those ingredients.
+This is app will allow the user to pick ingredients, then receive the nutrition information from the USDA and video recipes from YouTube using those ingredients.

 ## Getting Started